COMIC PACKS

 DC was very methodological about their COMICPAC concept and issued a total of 24 sets of comicpacs per year throughout the 1960s like clockwork - two each month.
 Each Comicpac was coded A and B respectively and numbered 1 to 12.
 By 1964 the digit would refer to the month, i.e. A-1 and B-1 would both feature comic books with a January cover date, and they would always contain exactly the same titles (e.g. the 1965 B-3 Comicpac would carry the same four issues no matter where or when it was sold) - an indication of how organized and structured the comic packs business at DC was.

-Initially, Marvel followed both the DC output and coding system (an A and B Multi-Mag a month) and even expanded it by adding the year, e.g. Multi-Mag 68-A10 was the first packaged set sold in October 1968.
+Initially, Marvel followed both the DC output and coding system (an A and B Multi-Mag a month) and even expanded it by adding the year, e.g. Multi-Mag 68-A10 would designate the first packaged set sold in October 1968.
+The first known Marvel Multi-Mag dates from July 1968 and contains issue #62 of Amazing Spider-Man - a title which is well represented in the roughly a dozen known Marvel Multi-Mags from 1967/68.

 Marvel Comics Multi-Mags are introduced in 1968Marvel Comics Multi-Mags are introduced in 1968Marvel Comics Multi-Mags are introduced in 1968